asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/writeup.md

 ![waypoint-updater-ros-graph](imgs/waypoint-updater-ros-graph.png)

-The eventual purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
+The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
 As the vehicle moves along a path, the waypoint updater is responsible for making changes to the planned path.
-Waypoint updater publishes the next 50 waypoints ahead of the car position, with the velocity that the car needs to have at that point.
+Waypoint updater publishes the next 50 waypoints ahead of the car's position, with the velocity that the car needs to have at that point.
 Every 1/20 seconds, it does:
 - Update of closest waypoint.
 It does a local search from current waypoint until it finds a local minimum in the distance.
 - Update of velocity.
 If there is a red ligth ahead, it updates waypoint velocities so that the car stops ~stop_distance (node parameter, default: 5.0 m) meters behind the red light waypoint.
 Waypoint velocities before the stop point are updated considering a smooth deceleration.
 - Traversed waypoints are dequeued and new points are enqueued, preserving and reusing those in the middle.
 When a light-state changes, the entire queue is updated as already discribed.

 A little bit of math involved in making sure the closest waypoint is actually in front of the car:
 ![closest waypoint_code](imgs/closest waypoint_code.JPG)

 We make use of 'dot product' to know the direction of the vectors, which would help us determine the position of the waypoint.
 The waypoint is in front of the car if the dot product is 'positive' and behind the car if the dot product is 'negative'.
 ![closest waypoint_hyperplane](imgs/closest waypoint_hyperplane.JPG)